CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 | Space (Where)           | -   | *kɨʼos*       |
 | Reason (Why)            | -   | *mbeimbei*    |

 ### Directional (orientational) prefixes
+Some verbs may not take directional prefixes, those that do, are verbs related to movement.
+Like to go, to pass, to flow and to arrive.

 - _ŋay-_ Upward
 - _ot-_ Up stream/Inward